 The Citizen (Grades 4-6) Join the Citizen in a journey to learn about our republic and the roles and responsibilities of citizens. (© 2012, NCSL)

-Note: Materials are available on the Back to School website.
-However, some materials are no longer being printed and hard copies are limited.
+Note: Materials are available on the Back to School website for you to print or distribute electronically.
 Contact email@example.com for more information about materials.

 Your Ideas Count!
 Questions and Answers about Representative Democracy This colorful booklet is geared toward middle school and younger high school students and explains that disagreement is a natural part of the legislative process, that debate, negotiation and compromise are necessary, and that students' chances of being heard are better when they join with a group of people who share their views.
 (Also available in Spanish) Your Ideas Count!
 Questions and Answers about Representative Democracy (Teacher's Guide)

 Your Ideas Count!
 Questions & Answers about Representative Democracy This 16-minute video, for middle and high school students, tells the story of five kids--Sean Duffy from MTV's Real World Boston and four of his friends--who visit the state capitol to find out what really happens when state lawmakers go into session and get down to business.

 Your Ideas Count!
 TFK Extra!
 (Grades 2-3) This fun-filled supplement edition to TIME for Kids, published by TIME magazine for 2nd and 3rd graders, helps them understand some very basic ideas about our system of government.